-- i) Younger drivers and Co-Drivers (between the age of 15 and 17 years) may be issued with a Regional MSA License, for Rally, subject to the following conditions: - MSA reserves the right, at its sole discretion, to issue licenses to competitors who will turn 15 years old during the year in question and who are able to prove participation to an acceptable standard in one or two Suitable junior categories of motorsport for an extended period of not less than one year. - i) The junior driver will be assessed by means of driving instructor appointed by the National Rally Steering Committee, in the vehicle that the driver intends to use before his / her first competitive outing. - iii) A theory test which consists of basic rules of the sport must be passed. - iv) Competitors who qualify in terms of the aforementioned will be permitted to obtain licenses from 01 January (for those whose 15th birthday falls before 30 June) or 01 July (for those whose 15th birthday falls between 01 July and 31 December). - v) The competitor may only drive that car while on private property and roads closed to the public (aka special stages), not on public roads. - vi) Should the competitor be found driving on public roads his/her license will be revoked immediately with no option of renewal until he/she has at least attained the required age of 17. - vii) The license may only be converted to a National license in consultation with MSA via the National Rally Steering Committee. - viii) Navigators not in possession of at least a learner's license valid for public roads (in which case the driver must hold a valid driver's license for public roads), may only obtain a competition license endorsed for Navigational purposes. - ix) The conduct of junior drivers and co-drivers will be monitored by senior officials at all times and any misconduct will be addressed.
+- i) Younger drivers and Co-Drivers (between the age of 15 and 17 years) may be issued with a Regional National MSA Licence, for Rally, subject to the following conditions: - MSA reserves the right, at its sole discretion, to issue licences to competitors who will turn 15 years old during the year in question and who are able to prove participation to an acceptable standard in one or two suitable junior categories of motorsport for an extended period of not less than one year. - ii) The junior driver will be assessed by means of a driving instructor appointed by the National Rally Working Group, in the vehicle that the driver intends to use before his / her first competitive outing. - iii) A theory test which consists of basic rules of the sport must be passed. - iv) Competitors who qualify in terms of the aforementioned, will be permitted to obtain licences from 01 January (for those whose 15th birthday falls before 30th June) or 01st July (for those whose 15th birthday falls between 01st July and 31st December). - v) The competitor may only drive that car while on private property and roads closed to the public (aka special stages), not on public roads. - vi) Should the competitor be found driving on public roads his/her licence will be revoked immediately with no option of renewal until he/she has at least attained the required age of 17. - vii) The license may only be converted to a National license in consultation with MSA via the National Rally Steering Committee - viii) Navigators not in possession of at least a learner's licence valid for public roads (in which case the driver must hold a valid driver's licence for public roads), may only obtain a competition licence endorsed for Navigational purposes. - ix) The conduct of junior drivers and co-drivers will be always monitored by senior officials, and any misconduct will be addressed.

-104 CREWS:
+104 CREWS

 - i) A crew is made up of two persons (competitors) on-board each car. - ii) The two members (competitors) of the crew will be nominated as driver and co-driver/navigator.
-Both members of the crew may drive during the rally, but special stages limited to the nominated driver only. - iii) Both Members of the crew must be on-board the car throughout the entire duration of the rally, with the exception of cases provided for in the present regulations. - Example 1: in the case of recovering from an incident which is accepted as a bona fide incident by the Clerk of the Course. - Example 2: This is not applicable whilst the car is inside a service park or designated service area or in or approaching a control area. - iv) If a third party is permitted on-board (except if this is to transport an injured person), the car shall be excluded from the rally by the Clerk of the Course. - v) Any retirement of one of the crew members will result in immediate exclusion of the relevant crew / car by the Clerk of the Course.
-Any crew retiring from the rally must report such retirement to the organiser's as soon as possible. - vi) To be clear, "Crew" is only applicable to the two members competing, not applicable to Service team members who are sometimes referred to as "crew".
+Both members of the crew may drive during the rally, but special stages limited to the nominated driver only. - iii) Both Members of the crew must be on-board the car throughout the entire duration of the rally, with the exception of cases provided for in the present regulations.

+Example 1: in the case of recovering from an incident which is accepted as a bona fide incident by the Clerk of the Course.

+- Example 2: This is not applicable whilst the car is inside a service park or designated service area or in or approaching a control area. - iv) If a third party is permitted on-board (except if this is to transport an injured person), the car shall be excluded from the rally by the Clerk of the Course. - v) Any retirement of one of the crew members will result in immediate exclusion of the relevant crew / car by the Clerk of the Course.
+Any crew retiring from the rally must report such retirement to the organiser as soon as possible.

-105 ENTRIES, Entry and Sign-on Procedures:
+105 ENTRIES (Entry and Sign-on Procedures)